Maryland PIRG seeks a Campaign Organizer to lead our campaigns to protect public health and reduce the influence of money in politics.

 U.S. PIRG and Maryland PIRG are part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 Click here for things you should know about our network when you apply.

-Maryland PIRG is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.
+Maryland PIRG is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy or veteran status.

 If you’re interested in learning more about U.S. PIRG, fill out this form and we’ll send you additional information, and link you to our online application.